-Dr. David Yeregui Marcos del Blanco is a Process and Robotics Engineer (2005) and has a PhD in Production and Computing Engineering with honors from the University of Leon (2018).
+David Yeregui Marcos del Blanco is a Process and Robotics Engineer (2005) and has a PhD in Production and Computing Engineering with honors from the University of Leon (2018).
 He also holds an M.Sc.
 Degree in International Business Management from the ICEX (Ministry of Industry, Tourism and Commerce of Spain).
-David has co-authored over 15 articles in high-impact journals in the Cybersecurity, Machine Learning, and Biotech fields.
+David has co-authored over 20 articles in high-impact journals in the Cybersecurity, Machine Learning, and Biotech fields.

-David has been a resident in Japan since 2006, having worked as a Trading Officer for Industry and Investment at the Economic and Commercial Office of the Embassy of Spain in Japan in 2006-2008.
+David has been a resident in Japan since 2006, having worked as a Trading Officer for Industry and Investment at the Embassy of Spain in Japan in 2006-2008.
 Subsequently, he established the Science and Technology Department of the Instituto Cervantes in Tokyo, becoming its first director.

 In late 2008, he co-founded the biotech group Genhelix, devoted to the development and manufacturing of Monoclonal Antibodies and other biological therapies against cancer and auto-immune diseases.
 Genhelix was acquired by a Global Pharma Group in 2014 and currently is comprised of more than 250 professionals.

 Simultaneously in 2012, he co-founded the lean service provider Nishibi, with offices in Spain and Japan and more than 70 professionals, currently part of RBH Group.

-Currently, Dr. Yeregui Marcos also serves as Partner for Quantum Group and DPI Group in Tokyo and Singapore respectively.
+Additionally, David also serves as a Partner for Quantum Group and DPI Group in Tokyo and Singapore respectively.

-In parallel, he is Adjunct Professor at IE University's HST school and is the Lead Consultant for the Organization of American States (OAS) for the project “Cybersecurity applied to Electoral Processes in Latin American and the Caribbean Region”.
+In parallel, he is Adjunct Professor at IE University's HST school and has been the Lead Consultant for the Organization of American States (OAS) for the project “Cybersecurity applied to Electoral Processes in Latin American and the Caribbean Region” in 2018-2020.